KontraCity/KontraBot/README.md

 # KontraBot
-Yet another Discord music bot that can play videos and playlists from YouTube.
+Yet another music bot for Discord that can play videos and playlists from YouTube.
 Supports multiple languages, notices video chapters and shows playing items in voice channel status.

 ## Build without HTTP/3 and QUIC